iBaa/PlexConnect/support/IOS_jailbreak/readme.txt

   restart ios device
   unlock ios device to enable wifi while in airplane mode

-Install cydelete & python using cydia from this repo (note you may need to install python a few times from the repo): http://cydia.myrepospace.com/plexconnect
+Install python using cydia from this repo (note you may need to install python a few times from the repo): http://cydia.myrepospace.com/plexconnect

-Install wget on your IOS device
+Install ping on your IOS device
-  "apt-get install wget"
+  "apt-get install ping"

-If on iOS 6.1.3-6.1.5 run this via mobileterminal "./fix.bash"
+If on iOS 6.1.3-6.1.5 & iOS 7 run this via mobileterminal "./fix.bash"
   This fixes launchtl to load plexconnect at boot "./unfix.bash"